-- ii.
-Attend weekly supervision.
-Students will meet with their clinical supervisor(s) regularly for a total of 60 hours of supervision.
-It is the student's responsibility to schedule regular supervision with the designated supervisor.
-At least 15 of the supervision hours must be individual supervision (i.e. the student will meet one-on-one with the supervisor).
-The remaining supervision may be group supervision, where the supervisor meets with one or more supervisees together (see page 20 for additional information). - iii.
+group supervision, where the supervisor meets with one or more supervisees together (see page 21 for additional information).

+- iii.
 Maintaining a record of supervision and therapy hours.
 It is important for the student to keep an ongoing record of all supervision and therapy hours he or she participates in for two reasons: first, when applying for AAMFT Clinical Membership and for state licensure, applicants must document the number of hours and dates when they occurred.
 Second, prospective employers will want to know how much experience the applicant has had when the applicant applies for professional positions.
 Therefore, the Internship Reporting Form (see Appendix B) is a monthly requirement.
 This completed form is to be submitted to the MAS-MFT faculty by the 15th of each month, signed by both the student and their supervisor(s).
 The internship agency/clinic may have a separate log that must be completed in accordance with agency/clinic policy.
 The supervisor and student should each keep a copy of all signed forms.
 Reporting forms must accurately reflect the student's therapy and supervision activities.
 Falsification of any reporting form is an ethical violation that is subject to the student's dismissal from both the internship/practicum and from the MAS-MFT program.
 A student may appeal actions concerning withdrawal.
-For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - iv.
+For appeal timeline and procedures, please see the "Appeals" section on page 8 of this handbook. - iv.
 Completion of the Capstone Project.
 The Capstone Project is the culminating experience of the MAS-MFT program; successful completion of this project is required for graduation.
-The g.
-Continuing in Internship/Practicum.

-Capstone is an ongoing project completed over the three (or more) semesters the student is enrolled in Practicum.
+The Capstone is an ongoing project completed over the three (or more) semesters the student is enrolled in Practicum.
 Details about this project will be given during the student's first semester in Practicum; semester-by-semester requirements will be included in the Practicum Syllabi.